Update: $17.5 Million Settlement Reached in Wisconsin Firefighting Foam Contamination Suit

 U.S. military personnel have been using firefighting foam for almost 60 years and firefighters at airports were required by the Federal Aviation Administration to use the foam until 2018.
 The Department of Defense identified over 400 military sites that are potentially exposed to firefighting foams.

-The Environmental Protection Agency announced that New Jersey filed a lawsuit against companies for knowingly producing and selling products containing toxic firefighting foam in New Jersey for decades.
+As claimed by the State of New Jersey Department of Environmental Protection, the agency announced that New Jersey filed a lawsuit in May 2019 against companies for knowingly producing and selling toxic firefighting foam products in New Jersey for decades [2].

 According to the lawsuit, which asserts both environmental and consumer fraud claims, corporations manufactured and sold AFFF products that contain PFOA and PFOS chemicals to firefighters even though they were aware of the health and environmental risks posed by these chemicals when they are released into the environment.